niallos11/crafty-brew-house/README.md

 A brieft summary of some of the beer you can enjoy and brew by joining.

 ### Google Maps
-To give users an easy view of where the brewery is location.
+To give users an easy view of where the brewing meeting group is located.

 - __The Footer__